 Lastly, make sure to have a cooldown of some sort just to stretch and loosen the muscles so they do not get tight and cause pain or discomfort.
 I’d recommend foam rolling, a lat stretch, and a doorway stretch for chest because it will be tight and sore after this workout is done.

-I’d recommend no less than 45 seconds rest but no more than 90 seconds rest in between sets, just to keep the intensity relatively high to make this an effective workout.
+Fit in a 45 to 90 second rest in between sets, just to keep the intensity relatively high to make this an effective workout.

 How This Workout Hits The Upper Chest